awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

 ------
 #### [ Java ]

    The following example code displays bounding boxes around custom labels detected in an image\.
-Replace the following values:
+In the function `main`, replace the following values:
    + `bucket` with the name of Amazon S3 bucket that you used in step 4\.
    + `photo` with the name of the input image file you uploaded in step 4\.
    + `minConfidence` with the minimum confidence \(0\-100\)\.
 Objects detected with a confidence lower than this value are not returned\.